-The end result is a wonderful carrier oil to use for your essential oil blends and products!
+The result is a wonderful carrier oil to use for your essential oil blends and products!

 Precautions for External Application of Infused Oil: Do NOT use on wounds or internally: Don't apply arnica oil to damaged or broken skin.
 “Arnica oil contains a compound called helenalin, which may cause allergic reactions in people with sensitivity.
 If you develop a mild rash while using arnica oil, you are probably helenalin-sensitive and should stop using the oil”.

-Allergy to ragweed and related plants: Arnica may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae family.
+Allergy to ragweed and related plants: Arnica may cause an allergic reaction in sensitive people to the Asteraceae/Compositae family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
-If you have allergies, be sure to check with your healthcare provider before applying it to your skin.
-Do not take arnica by mouth.
+If you have allergies, be sure to check with your healthcare provider before applying them to your skin.
+Do not take arnica internally.
 Pure arnica oil can be toxic if it gets inside the body, so avoid ingesting it.

 If taken orally, this herbal oil may cause: